Migrate from Heroku to Render

 Scale up your Render datastores

-Before you move over your data, make sure your Render PostgreSQL and Redis instances have sufficient storage and compute resources to handle your current requirements.
+Before you move over your data, make sure your Render Postgres and Key Value instances have sufficient storage and compute resources to handle your current requirements.
 You can upgrade as needed in the Render Dashboard.

 • You can upgrade your instance type at any time.
-Your Redis instance will be unavailable for a few minutes during the change.
+Your Key Value instance will be unavailable for a few minutes during the change.

 • You can't downgrade your instance type.